Fallout 4 mods

 Simply activate the console in-game, type the command you want, press enter and then close the console again and watch your command take effect.
 If the tilde button (left of the 1 key) doesn't work, try the apostrophe key.
 It seems to vary depending on the nationality of your keyboard settings.

-The best Fallout 4 console commands
+Fallout 4 cheats and console commands

 tgm — Good old god mode.